-Community engagement is key to creating a Framework that meets community needs, aligns with community values, and builds community support to address the climate emergency.
-The purpose of the Community Engagement Strategy is to outline and commit to efforts to meaningfully involve all members of the Sebastopol community in the development of the Framework.
-The Strategy may be modified throughout the Framework process to respond to changing conditions (e.g., COVID-related).
+The purpose of the Community Engagement Strategy is to outline and commit to efforts to meaningfully involve all members of the Sebastopol community in the development of the Climate Action Framework.
+This Strategy may be modified throughout the Framework process to respond to changing conditions (e.g., COVID-related) and community needs.

-The Community Engagement Strategy has the following goals:
+The Strategy has the following goals:

-- Increase the awareness and engagement of the Sebastopol community on climate issues, including awareness of and involvement with the Sebastopol Climate Action Committee, - Provide the community with the resources they need to take personal actions to reduce greenhouse gas emissions, - Create a Framework that reflects the needs and values of the Sebastopol community while addressing the global reality of climate change, - Center the voices and experiences of groups most vulnerable to the effects of climate change, - Build relationships for long-term engagement throughout implementation and beyond.
+- Increase awareness and engagement of the Sebastopol community on climate issues, including awareness of and involvement with the Sebastopol Climate Action Committee, - Create a Framework that reflects the needs and desires of the Sebastopol community and is centered in community knowledge and values while addressing the global reality of climate change, - Lift up the voices and experiences of groups most vulnerable to the effects of climate change, - Build relationships for long term engagement throughout implementation and beyond.